Gadarpur: History

-During the partition of 1947 the Terai forest was cut down for settlement of the refugees during the time of Partition of India.
+During the partition of 1947 the Terai forest was cut down for settlement of the Punjabi Migrants during the time of Partition of India.
 This place developed into a township by time.

 Accessibility

 The nearest Airport is 24 km away at Pantnagar.
 Gadarpur is connected by road with all the major cities of the state and region.
 Gadarpur is well connected with big cities like Haridwar, Dehradun, Kashipur, Rudrapur, Haldwani, Delhi, Moradabad and Bareilly.
 It is also well connected with famous hill station Nainital.
-It is located on national highway NH-74.
+It is located on New National Highway 309(Old National Highway 74).
 Delhi is about 234 km away and Haridwar is about 175 km away from Gadarpur.
 The city is also near to Gularbhoj dam.